 Support for Our Sensory-Friendly Programs

-The Lensic’s sensory-friendly performance program is generously supported by the Theater Defense Fund.
+The Lensic’s sensory-friendly performance program is generously supported by the Theatre Development Fund.
 Special thanks to TDF’s National Autism-Friendly Performance Training Program for serving as an advisor.
 That program has been made possible, in part, through a grant from Next for Autism, from the proceeds of Night of Too Many Stars.

 We also thank Amy Miller, executive director at the May Center for Learning, a school and outreach center for students with language-based learning differences in Santa Fe.